Dan Bilzerian

-Daniel Brandon Bilzerian (born December 7, 1980) is an Armenian-American poker player, businessman, and social media influencer.
+Daniel Brandon Bilzerian (born December 7, 1980) is an American influencer.
+He gained notability from about 2013 for his extravagant lifestyle and photos with scantily dressed female models on social media.
+He is the eldest son of businessman Paul Bilzerian.

-Early life
+Early life and education

-Bilzerian was born on December 7, 1980, in Tampa, Florida, the son of corporate takeover specialist Paul Bilzerian and Terri Steffen.
-He is the brother of fellow poker player Adam Bilzerian.
-He is of half Armenian descent through his father.
-His father was a corporate raider on Wall Street who provided both his sons with trust funds.
-Bilzerian claims to have studied for four years at the University of Florida, majoring in Business and Criminology, but dropped out of college to pursue a professional poker career.
+Daniel Brandon Bilzerian was born on December 7, 1980, in Tampa, Florida, the son of corporate takeover specialist Paul Bilzerian and Terri Steffen.
+He is the brother of fellow poker player Adam Bilzerian, and is of half Armenian descent through his father, who was a corporate raider on Wall Street and provided both of his sons with trust funds.
+Bilzerian said he studied for four years at the University of Florida, majoring in Business and Criminology, but dropped out of college to pursue a professional poker career.

 Career

 Poker

 Bilzerian played in the 2008 World Series of Poker Main Event, finishing in 180th place.
 In 2010, he was voted one of the funniest poker players on Twitter by Bluff magazine.
 In November 2011, Bilzerian was one of those sued by the estate of Bradley Ruderman over winnings from poker games, which were alleged to have been paid with funds from an illegal Ponzi scheme.

-That same year, Bilzerian defended Alex Rodriguez publicly against accusations that he had gambled illegally, claiming that he was present when the alleged gambling event had taken place and Rodriguez was not present.
-In November 2013, Bilzerian posted an unconfirmed claim that he won $10.8 million from a single night of playing poker, and in 2014 he claimed to have won $50 million throughout the year, adding that he "doesn't play against professionals anymore and the most he's ever lost in a single session is $3.6 million."
-Bilzerian has discussed his Poker career on Joe Rogan's podcast on YouTube.
+In November 2013, Bilzerian posted an unconfirmed claim that he won $10.8 million from a single night of playing poker, and in 2014 said he won $50 million throughout the year, adding that he "doesn't play against professionals anymore and the most he's ever lost in a single session is $3.6 million."
+Bilzerian has discussed his poker career on Joe Rogan's podcast on YouTube.

-Ignite
+Business interests

+Bilzerian has previously claimed to run the company Ignite International Brands Ltd., which sells electronic cigarettes, CBD oils, water bottles and vodka, among other products.
+U.S. prosecutors allege that Bilzerian's father, Paul Bilzerian, retained de facto control of Ignite, and improperly funneled money to the company while owing more than $180 million to the U.S. Securities and Exchange Commission.
+Dan Bilzerian later claimed he was never directly involved with running the company.

-Bilzerian runs the company Ignite International Brands Ltd., which sells electronic cigarettes, CBD oils, water bottles and vodka, among other products.
-Ignite is a public company, headquartered in Toronto, Canada, that began trading in January 2019 under the BILZF ticker.
-The company reportedly lost over $50 million in 2019, mostly on marketing and office rental expenses.
+Ignite was a public company, headquartered in Toronto, Canada, that began trading in January 2019 under the BILZF ticker and went private in June of 2022 The company reportedly lost over $50 million in 2019, mostly on marketing and office rental expenses.